Assist with the movement, handling and accommodation of animals

 Core ideas you must understand for this topic

-• Safe handling and restraint: Learn the correct techniques for picking up and holding small animals to minimise stress and prevent injury to both you and the animal.
+- →Safe handling and restraint: Learn the correct techniques for picking up, holding, and restraining small animals to minimise stress and prevent injury to both you and the animal.
+Each species has specific handling requirements—for example, rabbits must be supported under the hindquarters, while hamsters should be cupped in both hands.

 Learning Objectives